 Internal networks for exchange of experience

 If you are involved or interested in alumni relations, you can join the internal network for staff at Lund University.
 The network meets about twice per semester to share information and exchange their experience.
+There is also a folder on LU Box with helpful resources and notes from previous network meetings.
 To add your contact details to the mailing list, please contact the Alumni Office.

 External networks and conferences